dempseydata/PromptsAndGPTs/Feature Writer/gpt_instructions.md

 - Highlight connections and assumptions made earlier
 - Alert the user if later sections contradict earlier ones
 - Recap unresolved questions or flagged issues before the final section
+- Before finalizing, review the KEY TERMS section and prompt the user to clarify or define any unclear terminology across the epic.

 ---